-Laura’s long-form first-person narrative, entitled For Single Mothers Working as Train Conductors, is the winner of the 2017 Iowa Prize in Literary Nonfiction.
-The book is forthcoming from the University of Iowa Press in the spring of 2018.
+Laura’s long-form first-person narrative, entitled For Single Mothers Working as Train Conductors, is the winner of the 2017 Iowa Prize for Literary Nonfiction.
+The book is forthcoming from the University of Iowa Press in the spring of 2018

 Laura’s writing has appeared in Bellingham Review, Gettysburg Review, The Rumpus.net, The Sun, Zyzzyva and elsewhere, and has been repeatedly listed as notable in Best American Essays.
 She holds a Master of Fine Arts from the New School, and won the New School chapbook competition in nonfiction the year she graduated.

 Laura works as a translator of Russian, French, and Spanish to English.
 For many years, she served as the interpreter for Russian-speaking authors at the PEN World Voices Festival and as a PEN prison writing mentor.